Pandas dataframe stores values as rows and columns.

 You can get the first row of a column in the pandas dataframe using df.loc[0, ‘Column Name’] statement.

-attribute with a row axis value as 0
+attribute with a row axis value of0

 to get the first row of a column in the pandas dataframe.